MERGER AND ACQUISITION

 Investment banks are financial institutions that facilitate effective mergers and acquisitions (M&As) between companies.
 The role of investment banks in M&A is multifaceted, as they act as intermediaries that guide buyers and sellers alike through the nuances of complex transactions.

 These types of deals require specialized expertise and professional guidance, as all parties need to navigate regulatory, financial, and strategic elements alongside maximizing value and minimizing execution risks.
-Investment banking services are also global, and firms like Ascot provide in-depth M&A advisory services worldwide.
+Investment banking is also global, and firms like Ascot provide in-depth M&A advice worldwide.
 Let’s take a closer look at this topic so buyers and sellers can make informed decisions.

 The primary roles of investment banks in the context of M&A include: